eagle840/katacoda-labs/jenkins/step2.md

 `tree ./jenkins/jobs`{{execute}}

-and you'll see you're first job.
+and you'll see the job we just created.